When a sprinter does a proper warm-up their chances of having success dramatically rise.

 There was no way I was ready to be a collegiate sprinter.

-Dating women in my late teens was an absolute disaster as I was completely unprepared to talk to them.
+Dating women in my late teens was a total disaster as I was completely unprepared to talk to them.

 You should have seen me stumbling and bumbling and fumbling over my words when I tried to talk to the ladies!